mvolkmann/blog/src/smalltalk.md

 ## Morphic

-Morphic is a GUI framework that is built into popular Smalltalk images.
+Morphic is a GUI framework that is included into popular Smalltalk images.
-It defines user interfaces with "morphs" which are what other graphical systems refer to as widgets.
+It defines user interfaces with "morphs" which are what other graphical systems refer to as widgets or components.
-They are graphical items that can be added to the `WorldMorph` (desktop) or a `LayoutMorph`.
+Morphs are graphical items that can be added to the `WorldMorph` (desktop) or a `LayoutMorph`.
+TODO: Technically speaking, can any morph be embedded in any other morph?

 For a great introduction to Morphic, see
 <a href="https://www.youtube.com/watch?v=62baNn3c56Y"
 target="_blank">Holistic computing with Smalltalk and Morphic.
 Part 1</a>.

-Some of the method names in Morphic classes are inconsistently named.
+Some of the methods in Morphic classes are inconsistently named.
 For example, the class `TextModelMorph` defines the methods `alwaysHideVerticalScrollbar` and `hideScrollBarsIndefinitely`.
 Note how the "b" is sometimes lowercase and sometimes uppercase.

+### Creating and Modifying Morphs

+To create a morph:

+- Open the World menu.
+- Select "New morph...".
+- In the dialog that appears, select a category of morphs and then a specific kind (ex. `BoxedMorph`).
+- The morph will appear attached to the cursor
+  (uses the `Morph` method `openInHand`).
+- Move the cursor to the location where the morph should be placed and click to drop it.

 To modify an existing morph:

-- Open the halo for the morph.
+- cmd-click a morph to open its halo.
 - Click the blue menu button on the top and select "copy to clipboard".
 - Open a Workspace window.
 - Assign the morph to a variable.
   For example, enter `morph := ` and press cmd-p to paste the reference.
 - Press cmd-d (Do it).
 - Send messages to the morph to modify it.
-  For example, `morph borderColor: (Color pink)`
+  For example, `morph borderColor: Color red`

-To create a morph:
+To change the colors used by a morph from its halo:

+- cmd-click a morph to open its halo.
-- Click the WorldMorph background.
+- Click the blue menu button on the top and select "copy to clipboard".
-- Select "New morph...".
+- Select "change color..."
-- In the dialog that appears,
-  select a category of morphs and then a specific kind.
+- A window titled "Click-Select a Color" will appear attached to the cursor.
+- Position the window by moving the cursor and click to drop it.
+- Click a color swatch.
+- A menu will appear with the options "Cancel", "adoptWidgetsColor:", "color:", and "borderColor:".
+  Select an option to change that color property of the morph.
+  Some morphs don't support all the options.
+  For example, "color" of a `LabelMorph` can be changed, but it does not have a border.
+  TODO: What does "adoptWidgetsColor:" do?

-To explicitly set the size of a morph, send it the `morphExtent:` message with a `Point` value.
-For example, `myMorph morphExtent: 200@100`.
+To explicitly set the size of a morph, send it the `morphExtent:` message with a `Point` value that represents the new width and height.
+For example, `morph morphExtent: 200@100`.

-Only a small set of morphs is provided by default.
+Only a small set of morphs are provided by default.
 A good source of additional morphs is the package "UI-Tools".
-To install this:

-- Open a Workspace window.
-- Enter `Feature require: 'UI-Tools'` and press cmd-d (Do it).
+To install this, open a Workspace, enter `Feature require: 'UI-Tools'`, and press cmd-d (Do it).

-This installs many packages including:
+This installs many other packages including:

 - Collections-CompactArrays
 - Compression